GNOME/adwaita-icon-theme/README.md

 For an up to date guide on how to use and how to design GNOME style icons, see the [GNOME User Interface Guidelines](https://developer.gnome.org/hig/stable/icons-and-artwork.html.en).

 ## Building and Contributing to Adwaita
-If you have experience designing symbolic icons for 3rd party GNOME apps and would like to help maintaining `adwaita-icon-theme`, here's a few tips on how to get going and how it differs from the [Devkit](https://gitlab.gnome.org/Teams/Design/icon-development-kit).

-Just like larger assets in the [Icon Devkit](https://gitlab.gnome.org/Teams/Design/icon-development-kit) or apps relying on [Symbolic Preview](https://gitlab.gnome.org/World/design/symbolic-preview), the set is maintained in a single SVG, `src/gnome-stencils.svg`.
-There are many similarities.
-The icons are grouped in inkscape layes per icon context (`apps`, `actions`, `mimetypes`…).
-Any group inside that layer is treated as an icon and will be exported into the `Adwaita/scalable/<context>/<inkscape:label>-symbolic.svg` of the group.
-Notice the export *size* is `scalable` rather than `symbolic` for legacy reasons.

-The best way to assure your icon will be precisely 16x16px, is to include a blank rectangle in the group.
-This rectangle, as long as it is 16 pixels wide and high, will be removed by the crop script.
-To name the group, open up the object properties dialog (`Ctrl+Shfit+O`) and use the `label` field.
-This, again, i different to devkit, where every icon needs a `title` instead.
-Do not add the `-symbolic` suffix there, that will be done by the script.
-Also, don't nest groups too much inside the main one.
-The script will only convert outlines properly down to two subgroups.
+Symbolic icons are no longer maintained using hand rolled ruby script and inkscape to render them out, but instead shares the same workflow as 3rd party symbolics, the icon [Devkit](https://gitlab.gnome.org/Teams/Design/icon-development-kit).

+While many legacy symbolics only live as the exported individual SVGS in `Adwaita/scalable/`, the new additions and replacements are maintained in `src/symbolic/core.svg`.
+The contexts are [no longer used](https://gitlab.gnome.org/GNOME/adwaita-icon-theme/-/issues/73) and all icons go into `actions`.
+Please refer to the [Devkit guidelines]() on how to structure the metadata.

 ### Recoloring
 The color of the icon set is defined at runtime by the gtk theme.
 Every single icon from the set is actually embedded inside an xml container that has a stylesheet overriding the colors.

 There is a couple of things the icon author needs to be aware of and a few things s/he can make use of.
 The stylesheet is setting the color of the fill for all rectangles and paths. **DO NOT** leave any rectangles or paths with no fill/stroke thinking it's invisible.

-While the script is set to convert strokes to paths, you might be safer to do this manually (`Path -> Stroke to Path` in *Inkscape*).
+Symblic Preview doesn't convert strokes to paths yet, so you need to do it manually for now in Inkscape (`Path -> Stroke to Path`).

-gtk doesn't care about the colors you define for the icon.
+Gtk doesn't care about the colors you define for the icon.
 They are recolored at runtime.
 If you need portions of icons to have a color, you need to include a `class` attribute to the shape or group and set it to one of the three values below.

 - `warning` - this maps to gtk `@warning_color`
 - `error` - maps to `@error_color`